Gudbrandr/RouteChecker/README.md

 ## Change Log

+### 20170107
+* Changed the directory structure to match OpenBVE as I don't see much value in being able to build it separately, given the dependencies.
+* Removed unused images.
+* Changed the GUI to pull the icon and images from the assets directory
+* Removed the readme from the project again.

 ### 20170106
 * Fixed an omission that caused comments to be repeated when converting to CSV.
 * Provided the obvious default file name in the save dlg.